 - The type of storage.

-Subject to some exceptions, individuals have the right to access their own Personal Information, wherever it is stored, which is in the possession and/or under the control of AIA.
+Subject to some exceptions, individuals have the right to access their own Personal Information, wherever it is stored, which is in the possession and/or under the control of AIA Canada.
 They also have the right to know if their Personal Information has been disclosed to any third parties and, if so, which ones.
-AIA will ensure that the requested information is understandable and will explain any acronyms, abbreviations and/or codes.
+AIA Canada will ensure that the requested information is understandable and will explain any acronyms, abbreviations and/or codes.

-AIA has 30 days in which to respond to a request for Personal Information.
+AIA Canada has 30 days in which to respond to a request for Personal Information.
 It does have the right to deny a request for access under certain circumstances.
 Those circumstances include but are not limited to:

 - Information which is protected by solicitor-member privilege;